Kutlwano1860/Civil-Web_Project/README.md

-# Go through the branch for a project
+# Select a branch for a Project